 - Principle Residence Mortgage – This is the lessor of all bad debts as it is a loan against an appreciating asset.
 This is not always the case however as even the real estate markets can tumble.
 A prime example is what’s happening with the real estate market in the U.S now.
 The biggest reason why I would put a principle residence mortgage slightly on the bad debt side is because the interest is not tax deductible (unless you live in the United States).
 On another note, there are ways to convert your bad debt mortgage into good debt as I’ve written about many times before.

 For most, the ultimate goal is to eliminate all debt.
-However, if accelerated wealth is your goal, then one way to do it is to leverage and take advantage of other people’s money by maintaining your good debt while paying off the bad debt.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+However, if accelerated wealth is your goal, then one way to do it is to leverage and take advantage of other people’s money by maintaining your good debt while paying off the bad debt.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).